 The takeaway from the blog

 Although consuming fish almost daily is a great way to get lean protein with important nutrients, one must be aware of those fish that are high in any particular content of nutrients.
-It is therefore advisable to reach out to a dietician before venturing out on consuming any particular fish variety.
+It is therefore advisable to reach out to a dietician before consuming any particular fish variety.